MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ### Namespaces to access other Q# operations

-Inside your Q# file, define the namespace `NamespaceQFT`, which ia accessed by the compiler.
+Inside your Q# file, define the namespace `NamespaceQFT`, which is accessed by the compiler.
 For this operation to make use of existing Q# operations, open the relevant `Microsoft.Quantum.<>` namespaces.

 ```qsharp